khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 * `PciRoot(0x0)/Pci(0x2,0x0)`
   * `APPL,ig-platform-id | Data | 00001E19`
     * Apple uses `03001E19` on lower end MacBooks(M3)
-    * M7 failed to boot with is so try either and see whcih works best for you
+    * M7 failed to boot with this so try either and see which works best for you

 **Kernel**: